Inquiry Best PracticesHow to Buy.

 - For example, asking for 15% off plus free shipping on a $200 item that is $50 to ship, is like asking for $80 off $200 which is a 40% discount.
 For this reason it's simpler to ask for only a discount or for free shipping, rather than both.

 - A good way to achieve larger discounts is by purchasing multiple items from the same seller at once.
-This may reduce shipping costs as well.
+This may reduce the overnight shipping costs as well, which typically exceed $50.

 - Feel free to mention if you're a first time owner.
 Some sellers might shy away from it, but it will reveal who is more likely to support you in your first time experience.